EyeFind Research Grant Program

 EyeFind Research Grants provide supplemental funding in grants of up to $5,000 per project to researchers to procure human eye tissue samples from eye banks for use in a well-conceived research project.
 The applicant must demonstrate financial need related to procuring and using human eye tissue to continue their research.

-Eligibility criteria will include the following:
+Eligibility criteria include the following:

 - Applicants must be an ARVO member or affiliated with an EBAA member eye bank